Die Freundin: Gay politics

 A central theme of Die Freundin was always the social and political obstacles that gay women faced.
 Despite the vivacity of the gay and lesbian life in the Berlin of the Weimar Republic, the lesbian lifestyle was not accepted by society.
 Throughout the publication's history, this was always the reason for including current political texts, whether reports and analyses of social and political conditions as far as they concerned gay people, or even calls-to-action.
 The readership didn't seem to be very animated by these attempts.

 The rootedness of Die Freundin in a male-dominated association led to regular publications of calls for the abolition of § 175.
 This did not concern gay women directly, because only male same-sex behaviour was covered by § 175.
 Again and again, a possible tweaking of the paragraph was discussed, so that it should also include female homosexuality.
-Calls for the abolition appeared regularly in editions of the “Bundes für Menschenrecht”, partly also without explicit reference to lesbians.

-Die Freundin remained, on the whole, rather hesitant on issues concerning political parties.
-Irene von Behlau did, however, recommend the election of the Social Democratic Party in her article "The Gay Woman and the Reichstag Election" of May 14, 1928.
-From 1930, however, a kind of neutrality was necessary, since statistics of the year 1926 had made clear to the BfM that they had members of both left and right parties.
-There was an emphasis on voting for parties which would work towards the abolition of §175.
-After some recently discovered cases of "same-sex-loving people" in Hitler's NSDAP (Nazi) party, who were "the most efficient and best party members", the publisher Friedrich Radszuweit wrote an open letter to Adolf Hitler in August 1931 encouraging him "to allow the deputies of the party to vote in the Reichstag for the abolition of § 175.”
+Calls for the abolition appeared regularly in editions of the "Bundes für Menschenrecht", partly also without explicit reference to lesbians.Die Freundin remained, on the whole, rather hesitant on issues concerning political parties.
+Irene von Behlau recommended the election of the Social Democratic Party in her article "The Gay Woman and the Reichstag Election" of 14 May 1928.
+From 1930, a kind of neutrality was necessary, since statistics of the year 1926 had made clear to the BfM that they had members of both left and right parties.
+There was an emphasis on voting for parties which would work toward the abolition of §175.
+After some recently discovered cases of "same-sex-loving people" in Hitler's NSDAP (Nazi) party, who were "the most efficient and best party members", the publisher Friedrich Radszuweit wrote an open letter to Adolf Hitler in August 1931 encouraging him "to allow the deputies of the party to vote in the Reichstag for the abolition of § 175".

-However, all efforts seem to have failed to involve the readers of Die Freundin politically.
+All efforts seem to have failed to involve the readers of Die Freundin politically.
 There were regular complaints about the alleged passivity of the readers.